curioussoulscafe/curious-souls-cafe/README.md

 - **Question Numbering**: There is a question number at the top right corner of each question (except for the dymanic question deck, 'All Questions') that can be shared with other participants to quickly jump to a particular question.
 - **Sharing Questions**: Select a question and tap the 'sharing' icon on the bottom right corner to share the question via numberous methods supported by your device (e.g., messaging apps).
 - **Look Up Online**: Select a question and tap the 'magnifier' icon on the bottom right corner to research the question online via AI-powered search engines and dictionaries.
 - **Submit Custom Questions**: Add your own list of questions for a private session.
 Your custom list is saved locally in your browser.
+This feature is also useful to show ad-hoc questions during meetings.
 - **Favorite Topics**: Tap the star icon next to a topic to move it to the top of the list for quick access.
 - **Optimized for On-the-Go**: The web app is designed to work seamlessly on smartphones and tablets.
 - **Join a Live Discussion**: During special events, a prominent "Live Discussion" button may appear on the main page, giving you access to real-time questions curated for that event.